 Out of all the top places listed above, the locations near Inverness are where you can see the dolphins swimming from the land.
-The Black Isle sea around Moray Firth, the east coast of Scotland, have lots of bottlenose dolphins, where you can watch the dolphins swimming and playing just from the shore, 10 meters in front of you.
+The Black Isle sea around Moray Firth, the east coast of Scotland, has lots of bottlenose dolphins, where you can watch the dolphins swimming and playing just from the shore, 10 meters in front of you.

 Islands where you can see dolphins include Isle of Mull and Isle of Skye.
-In these regions you can take boat tours to see dolphins swim in the sea.
+In these regions, you can take boat tours to see dolphins swim in the sea.
 Moray Firth in Inverness also offers boat tours for dolphin watching.